Skip to main content

 Economy & Demographics

 The local economy of Combined Locks is supported by a diverse mix of small businesses, manufacturing, and industries.
 Major employers in the area include the nearby Appleton Paper Mill, which has been a significant player in the region's paper production industry for decades.
-The community is home to a variety of local shops, restaurants, and service providers that cater to the needs of People.
+The community is home to a variety of local shops, restaurants, and service providers that cater to the needs of residents.

 The village's proximity to the Fox River and its commitment to preserving the natural environment also contribute to a vibrant tourism industry, with outdoor activities and community events drawing people to the area.